-Chestnut consists of a refurbished vintage 1974 Castleton caravan alongside a cabin built from timber from our own woodlands, that houses a large shower room and kitchen/seating area.
+Chestnut consists of a refurbished vintage 1974 Castleton caravan alongside a log cabin built from timber from our own woodlands, that houses a large shower room and kitchen/seating area.

-Chestnut is situated on the edge of our woodlands with a view over the swimming pool and towards the Dordogne valley.
+Chestnut is situated on the edge of our woodlands with a view of the swimming pool and towards the Dordogne valley.
 We have lovingly refurbished the caravan with fun retro styling and fixtures and fittings.
 There is a comfortable double bed in the caravan, and a choice of dining for two inside or out.

 Chestnut is so named because of the Chestnut trees that can be found deep in our woodlands and in the wider Dordogne area.

-The caravan has its own private kitchen area in the timber caravan immediately adjacent to the caravan, there is a 2-ring gas hob, small grill, and a washing up area.
+Chestnut has its own private kitchen area in the log cabin immediately adjacent to the caravan, there is a 2-ring gas hob, grill, and a washing up area.
 Chestnut is fully equipped with all crockery, cutlery and utensils needed and there is a full sized fridge with freezer compartment.
 The log cabin also houses a lounge area with comfy sofa and a spacious shower room.
 There is a charcoal barbecue with a covered outside dining area or you can set the table up inside for a cosy romantic candle lit dinner.
 There is ample storage in the caravan with plenty of cupboards, drawers and a wardrobe.

-There is WiFi internet access in the caravan and it's outside areas and by the pool.
-There are power points in the caravan and the cabin.
+There is WiFi internet access in the grounds and there are power points in the caravan and the cabin.

-As a gift from us to you a welcome basket containing locally baked bread, cheese, butter, milk, biscuits and a bottle of one of our favourite wines, will be provided for you in your kitchen hut on arrival.
+On you arrival you will find a welcome basket containing locally baked bread, cheese, butter, milk, biscuits and a bottle of local wine.

 At night the interior of caravan and the outside areas are lit by hundreds of pretty, twinkling fairly lights.